deamorim2/sdbs/EN-US/projection.rst

 To convert data from one SRID to another, you must first verify that your geometry has a valid SRID.
 Since we have already confirmed a valid SRID, we next need the SRID of the projection to transform into.
 In other words, what is the SRID of geographic coordinates?

 The most common SRID for geographic coordinates is 4326, which corresponds to "longitude/latitude on the WGS84 spheroid".
-You can see the definition at the spatialreference.org site http://spatialreference.org/ref/epsg/4326/ .
+You can see the SRID 4326 definition at the `spatialreference.org site <http://spatialreference.org/ref/epsg/4326/>`_.

 You can also pull the definitions from the ``spatial_ref_sys`` table: